romualdszkudlarek/owasp-mstg/Document/0x04-Testing-Processes-and-Techniques.md

 Mobile security testers should be able to understand basic reverse engineering concepts.
 It goes without saying that they should also know mobile devices and operating systems inside out: The processor architecture, executable format, programming language intricacies, and so forth.

 Reverse engineering is an art, and describing every available facet of it would fill a whole library.
 The sheer range of techniques and possible specializations is mind-blowing: One can spend years working on a very specific, isolated sub-problem, such as automating malware analysis or developing novel de-obfuscation methods.
-Security testers are generalists: To be effective reverse engineers, they must be able filter through the vast amount of information to build a workable methodology.
+Security testers are generalists: To be effective reverse engineers, they must be able to filter through the vast amount of information to build a workable methodology.

 There is no generic reverse engineering process that always works.
 That said, we'll describe commonly used methods and tools later on, and give examples for tackling the most common defenses.